astronomer/astro-docs/enterprise/v0.16/03_install/02_gcp/01_install-gcp-standard.md

 ## 8. Install Astronomer

-Now that you have an EKS cluster set up and your config.yaml defined, you're ready to deploy all components of our platform.
+Now that you have a GCP cluster set up and your `config.yaml` defined, you're ready to deploy all components of our platform.

 First, run: